DragonBlame/tpf-dragons-edition/WABBAJACK.md

 If you aren't a fan, just press the same button once again to turn them off.

 * **Look What You See** - Press your `V` key.
+> A headtracking mod.
+Can be seen in action in the third person view.
 * **Animated Shouts** - Press your `right Alt` key.
 > You will be able to see this mod in action only after getting your first shout.
 Have left a tip on this one in my gameplay guide for the add-on too if you forget about it.